crickbabs/BABS-ATACSeqPE/docs/install.md

 git clone https://github.com/crickbabs/BABS-ATACSeqPE
 ```

-The nextflow pipeline and associated config and executable files will appear in the `BABS-ATACSeqPE/` directory.
+The Nextflow pipeline and associated config and executable files will appear in the `BABS-ATACSeqPE/` directory.

 ```bash
 cd BABS-ATACSeqPE